-Bioregional has worked with Kingfisher since 2010 to help expand its range of sustainable products and services.
-As of 2017/18 these represent 32% of its annual sales
+Bioregional has worked with Kingfisher group since 2010 to help expand its range of sustainable products and services.
+As of 2022, these represent 44% of its annual sales

 How we helped innocent drinks create sustainable procurement guidelines

 The challenge: embedding a culture of sustainable purchasing

 With no central procurement team at innocent, office goods are purchased by a wide range of people with differing levels of knowledge of sustainability. innocent drinks asked Bioregional to help embed a culture of sustainable purchasing across its many offices by creating simple and easy-to-follow sustainable buying criteria.

 How we helped: creating sustainable procurement guidelines